2022–23 FC Barcelona Femení season: January

-Barcelona started their Supercopa defense against Real Madrid on 19 January 2023, in the second El Clásico of the season, which they won 3–1 after extra-time, advancing to the final thanks to goals from Clàudia Pina, Mariona Caldentey and Salma Paralluelo.
+Barcelona started their Supercopa defense against Real Madrid on 19 January 2023, in the second Women's Clásico of the season, which they won 3–1 after extra-time, advancing to the final thanks to goals from Clàudia Pina, Mariona Caldentey and Salma Paralluelo.
 In the final on 22 January 2023, they faced Real Sociedad.
 Barcelona won 3–0, with two goals from Aitana Bonmatí and another in added time from Asisat Oshoala.
 With the victory, Barcelona became the only club to win the Supercopa three times; the match also saw them achieve their 100th goal of the season across all competitions.

 During the winners' ceremony after the match, spectators noted that both teams were made to collect their medals from tables on the pitch; nobody from the RFEF presented Barcelona with their champions' cup; and it took some time before an official gave Aitana her MVP trophy.
 A video of the players collecting their own medals quickly went viral in Spain, and some media reported that the RFEF officials did not want to give the teams a reception as they both have multiple players in "the 15" who are in dispute with the RFEF over the conditions of the Spanish women's national team.
 The RFEF responded that it was protocol to have players collect their own medals in both the men's and women's Supercopas; journalists and social media pointed out that when the men's final had been played earlier in the month in Riyadh, RFEF president Luis Rubiales awarded medals to each player on a stage.
 The RFEF said that the pitch selected for the women's final was too "old and small" to make it easy for officials to go to the pitch, or for all players to fit in the box.
 The medal protocol had not been explained to the teams before the match, with the RFEF noting that they had not asked.
 While Barcelona coach Jonatan Giráldez said he had not noticed his players be disappointed; that he did not find anything unusual with the lack of ceremony because the women's team has always had such treatment; and he accepted the protocol explanation, he still felt that the RFEF should have found a way to give them a proper medal ceremony.
 The Association of Spanish Footballers (AFE) criticised the RFEF, saying that the teams were undervalued during their celebration and were victims of discrimination, accusing the RFEF of not promoting women's football, a heated issue in Spain at the time.